nspo/pybarsys/README.md

 ![](/docs/screenshots/screenshot-18.png)|![](/docs/screenshots/screenshot-19.png)|![](/docs/screenshots/screenshot-20.png)

 # Limitations
- * German and Dutch translations are available for the mail templates, but not for the main and admin interface
+ * German and Dutch (thanks [@Merlijnv](https://github.com/Merlijnv)) translations are available for the mail templates, but not for the main and admin interface
  * Based on the assumption that everyone with access to the main page may purchase products for all active users
    * You should run the server in a trusted local area network
    * Login needed for admin access of course